What are the aims of this leaflet?

 The most common form of urticaria is called spontaneous urticaria.
-In this type no cause is usually identified and often patients have hives and angioedema occurring together.
-Spontaneous urticaria with or without angioedema is usually divided into ‘acute’ and ‘chronic’ forms.
+Spontaneous urticaria is usually divided into ‘acute’ and ‘chronic’ forms.
 In ‘acute’ urticaria, the episode lasts up to six weeks.
-Chronic urticaria, by definition, lasts for more than six weeks.
+Chronic or long-lasting urticaria lasts for six weeks or more.

 What causes urticaria?